-In today’s digital landscape, the right feedback platform allows you to collect feedback quickly and easily.
+In today’s digital landscape, the right survey tool allows you to collect feedback quickly and easily.
 A good VoC software and customer survey software will allow you to not only measure, but analyse and act on the data you gathered.
 You also have a number of different survey types and metrics at your disposal to help you measure and improve your performance.
 Depending on your goals, you can build comprehensive questionnaires or use shorter, more targeted surveys to gather more specific feedback.

 Customer Satisfaction Score (CSAT)

 The CSAT metric measures customers’ overall satisfaction with your company.
 It makes sense to use a CSAT survey tool to collect such feedback after purchases, transactions, and different milestones to assess the overall happiness of your customers with your work.